Navizon: Global Positioning

-In 2005, Mexens Technology, as Navizon, Inc. was formerly named, introduced Navizon, a hybrid positioning system combining GPS, Wi-Fi and cellular positioning.
+In 2005, Mexens Technology, as Navizon, Inc. was formerly named, introduced Navizon, a hybrid positioning system combining Global Positioning System, Wi-Fi and cellular positioning.

 Mobile device users obtain their position through the Navizon app, which calculates the locations of cell sites and Wi-Fi access points by analyzing the signal strength at different locations.
 Navizon's database of cellular tower and Wi-Fi access point locations was built by a global community of users through crowdsourcing.

 The Navizon app also provides access to features such as Buddy Finder, which allows users to find the location of other registered users, and incentives through the Navizon Rewards System, which allows users to earn rewards for contributing data through Navizon's crowdsourcing initiative.

-Navizon's positioning products and services include the Navizon app, for individuals, and wireless positioning systems for corporations.
+Navizon's Geopositioning products and services include the Navizon app, for individuals, and wireless positioning systems for corporations.
 In March 2009, the Navizon Wi-Fi positioning system was licensed by Yahoo Mobile and in March 2010 Microsoft selected Navizon for Wi-Fi and Cellular positioning.

-Locating devices indoors
+Locating devices indoors - Indoor positioning system

-In 2011, Navizon unveiled Indoor Triangulation System (I.T.S.), a location based service for businesses that tracks Wi-Fi enabled smart phones, tablets and notebooks, and gives a view of people traffic inside a building or throughout a campus with room-and floor-level accuracy.
+In 2011, Navizon unveiled Indoor Triangulation System (I.T.S.), a Wi-Fi positioning system for businesses that tracks Wi-Fi enabled smart phones, tablets and notebooks, and gives a view of people traffic inside a building or throughout a campus with room-and floor-level accuracy.

-Patents

-In 2006, Mexens Technology, Inc. received United States Patent No. 7,397,424 for its “System and Method for Enabling Continuous Geographic Location Estimation for Wireless Computing Devices”.

-In 2008, Mexens Technology, Inc. received a second patent, United States Patent No. 7,696,923 for its “System and method for determining geographic location of wireless computing devices”.
+In 2015, all the indoor positioning technologies were moved to Accuware, Inc, which later developed additional technologies using Bluetooth and Computer vision for people and assets tracking.